MicrosoftDocs/winrt-api/windows.devices.sensors/orientationsensor_getdefault_846721868.md

 When a system is in Connected Standby, a call to the [GetDefault](orientationsensor_getdefault.md) method will return immediately with a null result.

-The following example demonstrates how a Windows Store app built with XAML and C# used this method to establish a connection to the orientation sensor.
+The following example demonstrates how a UWP app built with XAML and C# used this method to establish a connection to the orientation sensor.

 [!code-csharp[GetDefaultCS](../windows.devices.sensors/code/orientation/csharp/Scenario1.xaml.cs#SnippetGetDefaultCS)]

-The following example demonstrates how a Windows Store app built for Windows using JavaScript used this method to establish a connection to the orientation sensor.
+The following example demonstrates how a UWP app built for Windows using JavaScript used this method to establish a connection to the orientation sensor.